Boost your concentration and get more from yourself with these tips.

 2. Focus on One Thing at Once

-Focus is exactly why you wouldn’t want to take an important task to the Super Bowl: You’d be too distracted to concentrate properly.
+Focus is precisely why you wouldn’t want to take an essential task to the Super Bowl: You’d be too distracted to concentrate.

 Trying to complete two things at once only hinders your concentration.